-That Obama’s inauguration should have drawn the larger audience shouldn’t surprise.
-Obama’s inauguration was that of America’s first black President.
-It was a moment of great significance, relief and hope given America’s troubled history.
+It is unsurprising that Obama should have attracted a larger audience given his popularity.
+Obama had an impressive oratory and an air of dignity to him.
+Further, Obama’s inauguration was that of America’s first black President.
+It represented a moment of great significance, relief and hope given America’s troubled history of slavery and segregation.

 “This was the largest audience to ever witness an inauguration – period – both in person and around the globe”

-The pictures clearly showed a larger crowd at Obama’s inauguration.
+The pictures the media compared clearly show a larger crowd at Obama’s inauguration.
 On the basis of that evidence, few people are likely to believe the spokesman.